Cyle Larin: 2015 season

 In early January 2015, it was announced that Larin had reached a verbal agreement to sign a Generation Adidas contract with Major League Soccer despite interest from European clubs, including a club from the English Premier League.
 On January 8, 2015, it was officially announced that Larin had signed a Generation Adidas contract with the league, along with four other players.
-At the 2015 MLS SuperDraft, Larin was selected by Orlando City SC as the first overall pick as expected, becoming the first Canadian ever chosen first overall in the MLS SuperDraft in the process.
+At the 2015 MLS SuperDraft, Larin was selected by Orlando City as the first overall pick as expected, becoming the first Canadian ever chosen first overall in the MLS SuperDraft in the process.

-Larin was first included in an Orlando City match on March 13, 2015, remaining an unused substitute in their 1–0 win at the Houston Dynamo.
+Larin was first included in an Orlando City match on March 13, 2015, remaining an unused substitute in their 1–0 win against the Houston Dynamo.
 Eight days later he made his debut, coming on as a 71st-minute substitute for Pedro Ribeiro in a 0–1 loss against the Vancouver Whitecaps at the Citrus Bowl.
 He scored his first professional league goal on April 12, opening a 2–0 away win against the Portland Timbers.
-Larin scored in his Lamar Hunt U.S. Open Cup debut as Orlando was defeated 1–3 by Chicago Fire in the quarterfinals.
+Larin scored in his Lamar Hunt U.S. Open Cup debut as Orlando was defeated 1–3 by Chicago Fire in the quarter-finals.
 On July 18, in a 0–2 home loss to the New York Red Bulls, he was sent off in the first half for a high tackle on Sacha Kljestan; this red card was eventually overturned.

 Eight days later, he scored his first professional hat-trick in an MLS fixture against New York City FC.
 With the hat-trick, Larin became only the 8th rookie to score three goals in an MLS match and only the third player to do so for an expansion side.
 Larin also became the third Canadian to score three goals in a match, along with Dwayne De Rosario and Tesho Akindele, and the second youngest player to do so behind only Kekuta Manneh, who was 18 at the time of his first MLS hat-trick.
 He was named MLS Player of the Week for his efforts.

 In Orlando's next match, Larin scored two more goals as the club defeated Columbus Crew 5–2, tying him with Damani Ralph's rookie record of eleven goals.

 On September 25, against the Red Bulls, he scored his second hat-trick of the season in a 5–2 victory on the road and, in the process, broke the rookie goal-scoring record.
 In November, having finished his first season with 17 goals in 27 games, Larin won the 2015 MLS Rookie of the Year Award.